Andrew0502/readme-generator/Documentation/README.md

   ![MIT License Badge](https://img.shields.io/badge/license-Apache_2.0-blue)

 ## Description
-  This application is a brief professional README generator
+  This application is a brief professional README generator.
+It is created using Node.js and npm inquirer.
+The program is run via the CLI and takes user input to generate a professional README.

 ## Table of Contents